Map: Take a look at current spread of Mesquite Heat Fire

 Editor’s Note: Click here for a link to the map.

-ABILENE, Texas (KTAB/KRBC) – The Mesquite Heat Fire is currently burning in Taylor County for a 3rd consecutive day, and at least 5,000 acres have been destroyed.
+ABILENE, Texas (KTAB/KRBC) – The Mesquite Heat Fire is currently burning in Taylor County for a third consecutive day, and at least 9,600 acres have been destroyed.

-A map of the spread, provided by Google, shows the fire is currently located southwest of Caps, west of Buffalo Gap, and just east of the Windmill Game Ranch.
+A map of the spread, provided by the Incident Information System, shows the fire is currently located southwest of Caps, west of Buffalo Gap, and just east of the Windmill Game Ranch.

 Several businesses and venues, such as Camp Barkeley, Sabrina Cedars Wedding Venue, View Baptist Church, Mid Tex Trailers, Rafter J Cattle Company, are shown as being in the path of the fire.